Konstantin Deininger

 - 26 May 2025 – Claudia hosts workshop titled “Imagining Just Multispecies Futures” at Klima Camp (open to the public)

-- June 2025 – Konstantin was interviewed by one of Germany's leading newspapers, the Süddeutsche Zeitung, about hedgehogs and the risks posed by robotic lawnmowers (unfortunately, the article is behind a paywall)
+- June 2025 – Konstantin was interviewed by one of Germany's leading newspapers, the Süddeutsche Zeitung, about hedgehogs, the risks posed by robotic lawnmowers, and the urge to imagine urban areas as multispecies spaces (unfortunately, the article is behind a paywall, but feel free to text Konstantin for more details).

 Bats